noahtjkim/noahtjkim.github.io/_posts/2025-03-19-Processing-Large_Datasets-in-Databricks-for-Data-Warehouse-Integration.md

 categories: engineering
 ---

-## Introduction
+#### Introduction
-In an ideal world, all incoming data files would have the same schema, be well-organized, and follow a consistent structure.
+In an ideal world, all incoming data files would have the same schema, be well-organised, and follow a consistent structure.
 However, in reality, data files vary in format due to:

 Differences in schema (some files have different column names).
 Inconsistent headers (some files have headers, others don’t).
 Varying numbers of columns across files.
 Different date formats used across files.
 These inconsistencies make it difficult to process data in a straightforward manner.
 This document outlines a systematic approach to handling such challenges using Databricks and AWS S3 as part of a data warehousing pipeline.

 1. Data Storage and File Tracking
 Before processing the files, we first store them in AWS S3.
 To track the files, we create a metadata table in Databricks, containing basic file information such as:
 File name
 Schema (list of columns for each file)

 Step 1.1: Listing Files in S3
 We use Databricks utilities to retrieve a list of files from the S3 bucket:

 ```python
 files = dbutils.fs.ls("s3://your_data/path/")  # List all files in the S3 path